Fawlty Towers - The Play tickets and hotel

 Adapted for the stage by John Cleese himself, Fawlty Towers - The Play has come to the West End!

-Almost 50 years after the famous sitcom first aireed, we return to the world's worst-run but best-loved hotel, carefully recreated at the Apollo Theatre.
+Almost 50 years after the famous sitcom first aired, we return to the world's worst-run but best-loved hotel, carefully recreated at the Apollo Theatre.
 The plots of three classic episodes are combined into a single hilarious farce starring Adam Jackson-Smith as the frustrated, manic hotelier Basil Fawlty; Anna-Jayne Casey as his domineering wife Sybill; Victoria Fox as long-suffering waitress Polly; and Hemi Yeroham as poor, hapless, mistreated waiter Manuel, the frequent target of Basil's hysterical outbursts.
 Watch and roar with laughter as Basil is pushed to the very brink of insanity by demanding customers, a pompous hotel inspector (or possible spoon salesman), and an unfortunate party of Germans to whom he must not, under any circumstances, mention the war.

 History of Fawlty Towers - The Play